namanratra/Linear-Regression-and-Gradient-Descent-From-Scratch/README.md

 # Linear-Regression-and-Gradient-Descent-From-Scratch

-In this we create a linear regression model from scratch without using Scikit Learn.
+Here a linear regression model is created from scratch without using Scikit Learn and only using Numpy.
 We define our own cost function, gradient descent function and test it out on a small data set.
+The results are later varified with the scikit learn linear regression function.